Special Needs Workshop – Wednesday, February 20th – 1pm

 FEAST Resource Center 7735 Mockingbird Lane

 Teaching a child with special needs or learning differences is a privilege, but it can also be difficult.
 Homeschooling a special needs child takes a tremendous effort on behalf of parents.
-Often times, we pray for the Lord to help our child overcome his/ her struggles, yet fail to ask how we as parents can best serve our struggling learner whom He created in His image.
+Often times, we pray for the Lord to help our child overcome his/her struggles, yet fail to ask how we as parents can best serve our struggling learner whom He created in His image.
 God fashions each child with His purposes in mind and as parents of special needs children, we need to trust God’s good purposes.

 As 1 Corinthian 13:4-7 reminds us, love bears all things, believes all things, hopes all things, endures all things.
 A child who learns differently requires extra love, support, and reassurance.
 Their self-esteem is constantly put to the test.
 They are uniquely aware of their weaknesses which can often lead to feelings of worthlessness and inadequacy.
-These feelings, in turn, create an intense frustration with their inability, which may lead to unwanted behaviors such as acting act, causing distractions, and school refusal.
+These feelings, in turn, create an intense frustration with their inability, which may lead to unwanted behaviors such as acting out, causing distractions, and school refusal.
 Homeschooling your special needs child makes that intense, loving support possible but also requires much sacrifice, patience, and unconditional love.
 A homeschooling co-op provides parents and children alike an opportunity to be loving and accepting of all others created in His image, regardless of special needs.

-My fourteen-year-old son was diagnosed with severe Dyslexia at the age of 7.
+My fourteen-year-old son was diagnosed with severe Dyslexia at the age of seven.
 By this time, he was two years behind his peers.
 All five signs of recognizing Dyslexia were present in my son.

 1. Difficulty rhyming